haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 ### Tutorial setup

-The tutorial data is present as a zipped file in the following address [https://surfdrive.surf.nl/files/index.php/s/CuyiqNVryeN2wNz](https://surfdrive.surf.nl/files/index.php/s/CuyiqNVryeN2wNz).
+The tutorial data is present as a *gzipped* tar archive at the following address [https://surfdrive.surf.nl/files/index.php/s/TXKyQeZsvSXMBpy](https://surfdrive.surf.nl/files/index.php/s/TXKyQeZsvSXMBpy).

 #### Extract the archive
 You need to decompress the tutorial data archive.
 Move the archive to your working directory of choice and extract it.